hubmapconsortium/ingest-validation-tools/docs/lightsheet/README.md

 - [📝 TSV template](https://raw.githubusercontent.com/hubmapconsortium/ingest-validation-tools/master/docs/lightsheet/lightsheet-metadata.tsv): Alternative for metadata entry.
 - [💻 Source code](https://github.com/hubmapconsortium/ingest-validation-tools/edit/master/src/ingest_validation_tools/table-schemas/level-2/lightsheet.yaml): Make a PR to update this doc.

+Lightsheet submissions require metadata on the antibodies used in the assay to be provided in an Antibodies TSV.
+For Lightsheet, the `channel_id` is the name of the fluorophore tag on the antibody.

+The other fields function the same way for all assays using antibodies.
+For more information, see the [Antibodies TSV documentation](../antibodies).

 ## Table of contents
 <details><summary>Provenance</summary>